raspberrypilearning/green-goals/en/step_5.md

 --- task ---

-Go to the **Code** tab for the **Energy Panda** sprite and find the repeat loop you used to get the sprite to move.
+Go to the **Code** tab for the **Energy Panda** sprite and find the repeat loop that you used to get the sprite to move.
 It should look like this:

 ![image of the RRR Panda sprite](images/RRRpanda-sprite.png)